 - Overview notebooks to view status of tasks and endpoints, notebook to validate configuration files

 - To start interactive Jupyter notebook session with PEACH environment, including installed dependencies with access to Redis and Spark environments.
-Supports both python 2 and 3, but in tasks and endpoints only version 2 is supported right now
+Supports both Python 2 and 3.

 PEACH Lab is integrated with EBU GitLab so you can perform various operations inside git repository using UI: